 Is New Jersey tough enough on distracted driving?

-New Jersey recently looked to expand legislation to curb distracted driving as data suggests more accidents may be happening because of it.
+New Jersey recently looked to expand the legislation to curb distracted driving as data suggests more accidents may be happening because of it.

 For the past several years, people in New Jersey have been hearing more and more about distracted driving.
 Now, the Washington Post indicates that statistics show the number of people dying in distracted driving accidents has been rising.